Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 Check the Plus 2 jackpot before deciding

-If the Plus 2 jackpot has rolled over several times and is significantly larger than the Plus 1 jackpot, the R2.50 for Plus 2 becomes more valuable in that specific draw.
+If the Plus 2 jackpot has rolled over several times and is significantly larger than the Plus 1 jackpot, the R2.50 for Plus 2 buys a bigger potential prize in that specific draw (the odds stay the same).
 Monitor current jackpots on our Lotto results history page.

 -